The Canon EOS R6 is one of Canon's latest full-frame mirrorless cameras.

 2. Dynamic range

-I think the DR on this camera is pretty amazing.
+I think the dynamic range on this camera is pretty amazing.
 I was able to recover shadows and highlights when I thought they were gone entirely.

 It’s important to note that the dynamic range reduces and the low light performance is worse when using electronic shutter as this reduces the sensor readout to 12 bits.